dspace-group/simphera-reference-architecture-azure/README.md

 List with description of all mandatory and optional variables could be find in the [Inputs](#inputs) part of this readme file.
 It is recommended to restrict the access to the Kubernetes API server using authorized IP address ranges by setting the variable `apiServerAuthorizedIpRanges`.

+### Scale Down Mode

+If you use AURELION with SIMPHERA then the AURELION Pods are executed in the GPU node pool.
+Typically, you have autoscaling enabled for that pool so that VMs are scaled down if they are no longer needed.
+However, the AURELION container image is big and it takes time to download the image to the Kubernetes node.
+Depending on your location this can take more than 30 minutes.
+To shorten these times the _Scale Down Mode_ of the GPU node pool should be set to _Deallocate_.
+That means, that a GPU VM is not _deleted_ but only _deallocated_.
+So you no longer have to pay for the compute resources but only for the disk that will not be deleted when using this mode.

+You can enable and disable this mode using the variables `linuxExecutionNodeDeallocate` and `gpuNodeDeallocate`.
+That means, you can not only configure this for the GPU node pool but also for the Execution node pool.
+As a default _Deallocate_ is used for both node pools.

 ## Deployment

 Before you can deploy the resources to Azure you have to initialize Terraform: